Your Cart is Currently Empty

 A further study into rats was done by the European Journal of Pain, in which it sought to determine if CBD was better done by injection or topical treatment.
 In the study, the rats either received an intravenous dose of CBD, or a 30 second massage treatment with CBD gel.
 The rats who received the topical gel treatment showed more signs of pain relief.

-CBD topicals are also used to help reduce inflammation, and many people have felt an enormous benefit from them.
+Many people use CBD topicals to help reduce inflammation, and have felt an enormous benefit from them.
 The topical is generally rubbed onto the inflamed area, either from a spray, cream, or gel, and then massaged in.
 This benefit, as with the benefits for pain, have not been tested widely in scientific studies among humans, but there have been many studies with animals that have proven worthwhile.

 One 2016 study with rats found that CBD administered topically helps inflammation and pain without side effects.
-That right there is a big plus for topical treatments.
 Regarding side effects, the study found that topical CBD avoids the gastrointestinal problems that intravenous CBD caused in the rats.

 Arthritis has been one of the most tested areas for topical CBD use.
 The Arthritis Foundation states that, while they recommend that any use of CBD products begins with a consultation with a physician, there are potential health benefits to be had from CBD.
 They recommend starting a CBD journal to track your dosage, symptoms, and amount of relief.
 However, once you find a product that has a positive effect on your symptoms, you shouldn’t be afraid to use it.